 Late referral, crisis referral, non-referral or unnecessary referral can all potentially affect the quality of life of patients and their carers.
 There is currently a lack of national agreement around when it is appropriate to refer and what are the appropriate reasons or triggers for referral to specialist palliative care services.

 The Centre for Health Research & Psycho-oncology (CHeRP) at the University of Newcastle has developed and disseminated needs assessment guidelines and a needs assessment tool for the appropriate referral of cancer patients to palliative care services.
-The Palliative Care Needs Assessment Guidelines are designed to provide information to assist decision making and are based on the best evidence available at the time of publication.
-Used in both generalist and specialist settings to support the recommendations in the Guidelines, the Needs Assessment Tool: Progressive Disease – Cancer (NAT: PD-C) can assist in matching the types and levels of need experienced by people with advanced cancer and their caregivers with the most appropriate people or services to address those needs.
+The Palliative Care Needs Assessment Guidelines (218kb pdf) are designed to provide information to assist decision making and are based on the best evidence available at the time of publication.
+Used in both generalist and specialist settings to support the recommendations in the Guidelines, the Needs Assessment Tool: Progressive Disease – Cancer (NAT: PD-C) (104kb pdf) can assist in matching the types and levels of need experienced by people with advanced cancer and their caregivers with the most appropriate people or services to address those needs.

 An evaluation was conducted to assess the impact of the introduction and systematic use of the Guidelines and NAT: PD-C on the needs and service utilisation of people with advanced cancer and their caregiver.